KarunaduVoices/Voices-Of-Karunadu/README.md

    - After installation, you can verify that 7-Zip is installed by right-clicking on a file or folder.
 You should see 7-Zip options in the context menu.

 ##  Installation of a Huggingface model
+1. Unzip the model using 7-zip.
-1. Go to the Extracted folder of the RVC model
+2. Go to the Extracted folder of the RVC model.
-2. Search for the `go-web`(bat extension)
+3. Search for the `go-web`(bat extension).
-3. Double-click on the `go-web` file  and run it.
+4. Double-click on the `go-web` file  and run it.
-4. Wait until the system cmd links to GPU
+5. Wait until the system cmd links to GPU(The speed depends upon on your GPU)
-5. Gradio interface will be poped from your default browser
+6. Gradio interface with the [localhost](http://localhost:7897/) will be poped from your default browser.

 ### Running the Gradio via WebUI